PallaviZoting/calculator-behavior/addition.md

  Given The calculator is turned on
  When I type in "number 1"
  And I press "plus"
- And I press "other operator/multiply"
+ And I press "other operator"
  And I type in "1number 2"
  And I press "equals"
- Then I see the "multiplication of numbers" as the result
+ Then I see the "Error" as the result

 Scenario: Addition of more than two numbers
  Given The calculator is turned on